 Goggles with interchangeable lenses are my go-to.
 This isn’t required or even necessary as most goggles can be considered all-rounders when it comes to their lens.
 Yet, if you want to be able to adapt to different conditions and enhance your “viewing experience” on the mountain, then give them a try.
 If you’re skiing bluebird (congrats) you will need a dark lens yet on a cloudy/low vis day, get a hold of a light coloured lens- pale green is my personal favourite - for better depth perception.
 They are easy to manually replace by popping out the lens with another lens- always remembering never to touch the inside of the lens.

 Always bring your neck warmer or gaiter; it’ll protect you from the wind.
-Neck warmers are small enough to shove in your jacket if it gets too hot so really there’s no excuse for forgetting it.
+Neck warmers are small enough to shove in your ski jacket if it gets too hot so really there’s no excuse for not packing it.
 Neck warmers range from a thick fleece material to a more lightweight microfiber material.
 Both do the job.
 Next!

 Or mittens.
 Whatever floats your boat.
 My snowboarder friends tend to wear mittens with an inner layer (as they are more likely to be in contact with the snow) whereas skiers may prefer the maneuverability that gloves offer.
 Just make sure they’re waterproof and insulated.